 - Mouth swelling

 Keep in mind that your pet may be in pain, which can cause them to become irritable.
 Be careful when evaluating their mouth as, if they are in pain, they may instinctively bite.
 If you suspect that your dog or cat has a dental problem that is causing them discomfort and are concerned about evaluating this problem yourself, bring them into our veterinary clinic and one of our vet technicians can help determine the cause of their pain.

 What Causes Dental Problems for Pets?

-Though cavities are not common among pets as they are in people, they still have many of the same dental problems as humans:
+Though cavities are not as common among pets as they are in people, they still have many of the same dental problems as humans:

 - Broken teeth

 The most common dental problem for dogs and cats is periodontal disease.
 Humans prevent periodontal disease by brushing and flossing every day, but most pet owners do not brush their pet’s teeth very often (if at all).
 By the time your pet is three years old, there is a good chance that there will be early signs of periodontal disease, which worsens over time without proper intervention.
 Severe periodontal disease can cause your pet serious pain and dental issues, so it is important to intervene as early as possible once your vet has noticed the signs.
 This disease is so pervasive, it doesn’t just impact dental health—it can also cause heart issues.
 Liver and kidney disease in pets have also been associated with periodontal disease.
 Symptoms of periodontal disease in animals include:

 - Chewing on one side of the mouth